Why the battles for House and Senate will look nothing alike this year

 That's because the battle for Congress this year is playing out in two parallel political universes — one where Democrats have the momentum and Trump is toxic, and the other where the opposite is true.

-“The House and Senate might as well be Mars and Venus this year,” said Dave Wasserman, an analyst with the Cook Political Report.
-“The House will be decided by transitional suburbs where Republicans are on defense; the Senate will be decided by red, rural states where Democrats on defense.”
+"The House and Senate might as well be Mars and Venus this year," said Dave Wasserman, an analyst with the Cook Political Report and NBC News contributor.
+"The House will be decided by transitional suburbs where Republicans are on defense; the Senate will be decided by red, rural states where Democrats on defense."

 "It's the least overlap I've seen in my career covering this stuff," Wasserman added.

-Elections for the upper chamber begin next week in Indiana and West Virginia, where Republican primaries have essentially become a contest of who can get closer to President Donald Trump.
+Elections for the Senate begin Tuesday in Indiana and West Virginia, where Republican primaries have essentially become a contest of who can get closer to President Donald Trump.

 During a recent debate in Indiana, none of the three GOP candidates would name a single policy issue on which they'd disagree with Trump, even chastising the moderator when he pressed for an answer.